Two Simple Ways To Break Bad Habits

 Try These Ideas To Get Rid Of Bad Habits

 As a trained Marriage and Family therapist, I want to share some of the “insider secrets” to breaking bad habits permanently.
-The two methods discussed in this article are free and simple.
+The two methods discussed in this article are free and straightforward.
 The only cost is your focused commitment to change!

-Let me warn you: Be prepared for some low grade frustration at first when you attempt to use these solutions.
+Let me warn you: Be prepared for some low-grade frustration at first when you attempt to use these solutions.

 Two Simple And Effective Ways To Break Bad Habits

-Paradox (Also called: More Of The Same)
+Paradox (also called: More Of The Same)

 The paradox intervention is popular in Family Therapy and is based on increasing the frequency of the unwanted behavior.
 For example, a couple comes into counseling because they cannot stop fighting.
 A potential intervention might be to assign MORE fighting.
 What the heck?

-We can’t stop fighting so we increase the amount of fighting?!?
+We can’t stop fighting, so we increase the amount of fighting?!?
 That sounds bananas!

 Scheduling it for Thursday evening, from 7 pm to 8 pm, the couple will be required to be in a room together and start fighting for the next hour.
-(Obviously this method is not to be used for things that can be physically dangerous, specifically cutting, drugging, bingeing, purging, etc.) When they return to therapy the following week, they will have to report if they kept their “fighting schedule” as required.
+(Obviously, this method is not to be used for things that can be physically dangerous, explicitly cutting, drugging, bingeing, purging, etc.) When they return to therapy the following week, they will have to report if they kept their “fighting schedule” as required.

 Ultimately, using this intervention can be the slice of reality that is needed!
-The scheduled fight night seems ridiculous and the couple agrees to move toward compromise.
+The scheduled fight night seems ridiculous, and the couple agrees to move toward compromise.

 When a behavior that is thought of as involuntary is prescribed as voluntary, a feeling of mental empowerment can occur.Midlife Is Magical